-Just as orthodontics repositions teeth, surgical orthodontics (also known as orthognathic surgery) corrects jaw irregularities to improve the patient's ability to chew, speak, and breathe and for improved facial appearances.
+Just as orthodontics repositions teeth, surgical orthodontics (also known as orthognathic surgery) corrects jaw irregularities to improve your ability to chew, speak, and breathe as well as making you look better in general.
 In other words, surgical orthodontics straightens your jaw.
-Moving the jaws also moves the teeth, so braces are always performed in conjunction with jaw correction.
+Moving the jaws also moves the teeth, so we always use braces in conjunction with jaw correction.
 This helps make sure teeth are in their proper positions after surgery.

-Your orthodontist will consider surgical orthodontic treatment for non-growing adult patients with improper bites and those with facial esthetic concerns.
-Jaw growth is usually completed by age 16 for girls and 18 for boys.
+Dr. Allen will consider surgical orthodontic treatment for non-growing adult patients that suffer from improper bites and those with facial esthetic concerns.
+Typically, jaw growth is completed by age 16 for girls and 18 for boys.
 All growth must be completed before jaw surgery can be performed.
-However the pre-surgical tooth movements can begin one to two years prior to these ages.
+However, the pre-surgical tooth movements can begin one to two years prior to these ages.

-During your orthodontic treatment, which usually lasts 6-18 months, you wear braces and will visit your orthodontist for scheduled adjustments to your braces.
+During your orthodontic treatment, which usually lasts 6-18 months, you’ll wear braces and will visit your orthodontist for scheduled adjustments and check-ins.
 As your teeth move with the braces, you may think that your bite is getting worse rather than better.
 However, when your jaws are placed into proper alignment during orthognathic surgery, the teeth will then fit into their proper positions.

 When you have completed surgery, you should be able to return to school or work within two weeks.
-After the necessary healing time (about 4-8 weeks), your orthodontist "fine-tunes" your bite.
+After the necessary healing time (about 4-8 weeks), your orthodontist will “fine-tune” your bite.
 In most cases, braces are removed within 6 to 12 months following surgery.
-After your braces are removed, you will wear a retainer to maintain your beautiful new smile.
+After your braces are removed, you will wear a retainer to maintain your new smile throughout your life.